tomk79/broccoli-module-std-document/modules/basics/table/README-en.md

-Place a simple table element.
+Insert a simple table element.

 If you prepare and select a table in one of the file formats `.csv` or` .xls`, `.xlsx`, it will be automatically converted to a` <table> `element with the same contents.